ErikHartman/pepnets/README.md

 - PeptiGrams: Plots [peptigram-esque](http://bioware.ucd.ie/peptigram/) plots to visualize the peptidome from a protein.
 - LogoPlot: Computes and plots the cut-site specificity.

+---
+**NOTE**

+This code could be optimized and tailored for different purposes in many ways.
+It is not meant to be an all-purpose package, but a package that showcases how the method presented in our study was implemented.
+Our hope is that it is directly useful to some, and that others gain inspiration from it for their specific application.

+---

 ## analysis